Lady Gaga Flaunts Lots Of Skin, Goes For An Underboob Show At The Grammys

 Performing with the legendary metal rock Grammy winners

-Mother Monster is set to perform with Metallica that night.
+Mother Monster was set to perform with Metallica that night.
 Prior to the awards ceremony, she posted a snapshot of her new tattoo on Instagram yesterday.
 The body art, found on her back, showed a moth design which featured a skull face and appeared to be a tribute to Metallica.
 She captioned the black-and-white photo with, “Metallica-à [fire emoji] #ink #tattoo #MothIntoFlame #metal #grammys @metallica.”

-This was a hint they might be performing the song “Moth Into Flame,” one of Metallica’s track on Hardwired…to Self-Destruct album last year.
-We can see how Lady Gaga is clearly getting her inspiration from.
+This was a hint they might be performing the song “Moth Into Flame,” one of Metallica’s tracks on Hardwired…to Self-Destruct, released last year.
+We can see where Lady Gaga is clearly getting her inspiration from.

 On the red carpet, the six-time Grammy winner then joined Metallica as they posed in front of the camera.
 Lead guitarist Kirk Hammett and Lady Gaga were caught putting up their hands in an imitation of a cat’s paw and showing their black-colored nails.
 Get ready for Rock and Roll!